-Prerequisite for Geometry: Algebra I or teacher recommendation

-Prerequisite for Honors Geometry: B or higher in Honors Algebra I or A-or higher in Algebra I, Honors Geometry is an accelerated course where the pacing is quicker and there will be more expected of the student.
+Prerequisite for Geometry: Algebra I or teacher recommendation Prerequisite for Honors Geometry: B or higher in Honors Algebra I or A-or higher in Algebra I, Honors Geometry is an accelerated course where the pacing is quicker and there will be more expected of the student.
+Geometry may be double blocked with a math lab.

 All of us take many things for granted.
 As we learn, we would hope to rely more on reason and proof and less on beliefs and guesswork.
 In geometry we learn how to prove a statement formally, emphasizing the improvement of one's logic and reasoning ability.
 Geometry will also offer a practical setting in which to use your arithmetic and algebra.
 Some topics included are lines, segments, angles, triangles, quadrilaterals, polygons, circles, three-dimensional geometry, and the development and proving of these figures.
-This course will also help students review the standards for the Ohio State Tests.
+Students will take the Geometry Ohio State Test.